kaustubhsridhar/openpi_regent_droid/README_new.md

 ```bash
 python quick_view_grouping.py --chosen_id scene_id --min_num_episodes_in_each_grouping 50 --only_count
 ```
 Then, I ran the following LLM script to create subgroups of the above groupings.
 This script also has verification to remove hallucinations or inform you of them.
 It also counts the number of subgroups with atleast 20 demos of which there are 260!
-Finally, the below script saves a "superdict" of {SceneID_GeminiTaskSummary: {ep_idx: language_instruction, ...}, ...} to the file at `regent_droid_preprocessing/droid_groups/droid_new_superdict_of_subgroups_with_atleast_20_episodes.json`.
+Finally, the below script saves a "superdict" of {SceneID_GeminiTaskSummary: {ep_idx: language_instruction, ...}, ...} to the file at `regent_droid_preprocessing/droid_groups/droid_new_superdict_of_subgroups_with_atleast_20_episodes_FULL.json`.
+Then I copied this json to `regent_droid_preprocessing/droid_groups/droid_new_superdict_of_subgroups_with_atleast_20_episodes.json` and manually edited it and reduced the number of groups to 196 (and also removed some episodes within some groups).
 ```bash
 python create_subgroups_of_groupings_with_llm.py
 ```